Why It Matters

 Info such as whether a) earnings are self-sustaining b) benefits exist, individuals are eligible for them and the benefits are affordable c) growth is supported and d) whether advancement comes from within or is largely external can provide more information on the cause of pain points.

-An understanding of localized Labor Market Information (LMI), participation in sector partnerships with other employers, educators and workforce development professionals, and assessment tools such as Working Metrics (which enables employers to benchmark to the industry) or the Good Jobs Scorecard can be useful to inform the prioritization of steps to address an employer's pain points.
+Assessment tools such as Working Metrics (which enables employers to benchmark to the industry) or the Good Jobs Scorecard can be useful to inform the prioritization of steps to address an employer's pain points or to benchmark against other organizations in the same industry, similar size or related geography.

 Workers are a valuable source of information when seeking to understand or address pain points.
 Consider whether employees and candidates would agree with the current assessment of pain points.
 Successful employer-led job quality initiatives generally require the entire organization to be involved and committed, from HR to executives to hiring managers and frontline employees.